 For the nursery gallery wall, we spent less than $10 to get all these frames.

 Once I was content with the layout, it was time for the really fun stuff—figuring out what to put inside!
 You could, obviously, shell out some cash and put some nice pieces of art in there, but we went the affordable route and used what we had on hand.
-We put in some old greeting cards we’d saved, we used old photos we had, we put in other keepsakes and mementos, and I even designed a few simple pieces, printed them and hung them up.
+We put in some old greeting cards we’d saved, old photos we had, and other keepsakes and mementos.
+I even designed a few simple pieces, printed them, and hung them up.
 I tried to keep the colors in the theme of the nursery, but mostly just put things we liked in there.

 Once the frames were full and in a layout I liked, I traced around each frame on the paper, and then measured where the hanger was on each frame, and made a corresponding mark on the outline where the nail for each frame should go.
 I also wrote on each outline what item I wanted placed there.

 Then, I hung the paper template up on the wall above the changing table, using a laser level to make sure it was straight.